lockss/lockss-rtd-portal/docs/plugin/metadata-extraction/file-metadata-extractor.rst

 Plugin Value Type
    :ref:`Map` from :ref:`string-value` to :ref:`string-value`

 ..
 COMMENT FIXME what are the keys?

+Plugin Value Type
    The values are the fully-qualified name of a Java class implementing the ``org.lockss.extractor.FileMetadataExtractorFactory`` interface.

 Sample